 Christina Twomey is a Professor of History, and Head of School for the School of Philosophical, Historical and International Studies.
-She is the author of four books: The Battle Within: POWs in post-war Australia (2018); A History of Australia (2011, co-authored with Mark Peel), Australia’s Forgotten Prisoners: Civilians Interned by the Japanese in World War II (2007) and Deserted and Destitute: Motherhood, Wife Desertion and Colonial Welfare (2002).
+She is the author of four books: The Battle Within: POWs in post-war Australia (2018); A History of Australia (2nd Edition, 2017, co-authored with Mark Peel), Australia’s Forgotten Prisoners: Civilians Interned by the Japanese in World War II (2007) and Deserted and Destitute: Motherhood, Wife Desertion and Colonial Welfare (2002).
 Christina has also published widely on the cultural history of war, with a focus on issues of imprisonment, captivity, witnessing, the photography of atrocity, gender and memory.

 Christina is Director of the Faculty of Arts Focus Program Global Conflict and Violence and a member of the international coordinating committee of Historians Without Borders.
-Previously an ARC Future Fellow (2012-15), Christina is researching civilian internment and concentration policies at three different colonial sites in the late nineteenth century: South Africa, Cuba and the Philippines.
-She is also completing a book-length study, provisionally entitled The Battle Within: POWs in post-war Australia, based on her ARC Discovery Project, Captive Australians.
+Previously an ARC Future Fellow (2012-15), she is currently researching civilian internment and concentration policies at three different colonial sites in the late nineteenth century: South Africa, Cuba and the Philippines.